MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-email.md

 Email that is sent directly from the server, without user interaction, via SMTP is sent by the **Email distributor batch** process.
 That batch process must be started to process the email queue.
 To start the process, open the **Email distributor batch** pane (**System administration** &gt; **Periodic tasks** &gt; **Email processing** &gt; **Batch**) and turn on **Batch processing**.

-If the Exchange provider is used, then the user account associated with the batch process (usually admin) will be sender.
+If the Exchange provider is used, then the user account associated with the batch process (usually admin) will be the sender.

 ## [Administrator] User email